Soviet postage stamp depicting traditional Latvian musical

 Oceanfall, Olive Mess, Pērkons, Pienvedēja Piedzīvojumi,

-Raimonds Pauls, Gunārs Rozenbergs, Prāta Vētra, Punch, R.A.P, RePublic,
+Raimonds Pauls, Gunārs Rozenbergs, Prāta Vētra, Punch, R.A.P,

 Uldis Stabulnieks, Skumju Akmeņi, Satellites LV, Skyforger, SoundArcade,